-With respect to ECMWF reanalysis data, these data downloaded from ECMWF operational archive, recording the global temperature at 0:00, 6:00, 12:00 and 18:00 per day with 137 model levels and 128×64 longitude×latitude grids are used in our study.
-The vertical resolution of ECMWF reanalysis data is coarse than two RO missions, decreasing from 200 m at 0 km to 300 m at 20 km.
+ECMWF operational analysis data were downloaded from the ECMWF operational archive, and included global temperature at 0:00, 6:00, 12:00 and 18:00 per day with 137 model levels and 128×64 longitude×latitude grids.
+The vertical resolution of ECMWF operational analysis data is coarser than two RO missions, decreasing from 200 m at 0 km to 300 m at 20 km.

-3 Results and bias analysis of RO LRTH
+3 Results and RO LRTH bias analysis

-In this section, we take ECMWF LRTH as reference (true value) to give the bias regulation of RO LRTH during DJF and JJA, for ECMWF data provide no bending angle profile.
-As mentioned above, ECMWF reanalysis data records the global atmosphere profile 4 times a day, with the time interval of 6 hour, and the global map is evenly divided into 128×64 longitude×latitude grid, which means the distance between adjacent grid points is about 200-300 km in terms of latitude.
-Based on the above-mentioned condition, we choose the ECMWF atmosphere profile with the smallest temporal and spatial interval with each RO profile as the collocated ECMWF data.
+In this section, we take ECMWF LRTH as a reference (true value) to give the bias regulation of RO LRTH during DJF and JJA, for ECMWF data with no bending angle profile.
+As mentioned above, ECMWF operational analysis data records the global atmosphere profile 4 times a day, with a 6 hour time interval, and the global map is evenly divided into a 128×64 longitude×latitude grid, which means the distance between adjacent grid points is about 200-300 km in latitude.
+Therefore, we chose the ECMWF atmosphere profile with the smallest temporal and spatial interval with each RO profile as the collocated ECMWF data.

 Figure 3 depicts the data distribution and the RO LRTH result and the bias between RO LRTH and their collocated ECMWF LRTH during 2017.12-2018.2.
-The data distribution of FY3C and MetOp are almost the same, for they are both polar orbiting satellites.
-Holistically, the top two panels of Fig.3 indicate that LRTH results derived from FY3C data and MetOp data conform to each other.
-Considering the bias between RO LRTH and ECMWF LRTH, both FY3C LRTH and MetOp LRTH have the same bias over 40N-90N, about average ±0.1 km.
-Over mid latitude range, the bias of FY3C and MetOp are different.
-Many FY3C tropopause points show positive bias while the MetOp counterparts show negative bias.
-Over Antarctica, it seems that most FY3C LRTH has negative bias in the range of 0.2 km to 0.4 km compared with ECMWF results, but MetOp LRTH presents similar results with ECMWF LRTH.
+The FY3C and MetOp data distributions are almost the same, as they are both polar orbiting satellites.
+LRTH results derived from FY3C and MetOp data are similar as indicated in Fig 3 a and b.
+Considering the bias between RO LRTH and ECMWF LRTH, both FY3C LRTH and MetOp LRTH have a similar bias over 40N-90N, averaging ±0.1 km.
+Over the mid latitude range, the biases of FY3C and MetOp are different.
+Many FY3C tropopause points have positive bias while the MetOp counterparts show negative bias.
+Over Antarctica, it appears that most FY3C LRTH have negative bias in the 0.2 km to 0.4 km range compared with ECMWF, but MetOp LRTH results are similar to ECMWF LRTH.